 There are two very serious conditions which can develop if initial AMS is not recognised or treated.
 These are High Altitude Pulmonary Oedema and High Altitude Cerebral Oedema (HAPE and HACE).
 Both illnesses arise from an imbalance in body fluids caused by the lack of air pressure.
 In HAPE fluid collects in the lungs, in HACE fluid collects in the skull.
 They are both likely to be fatal if not treated.
 The most effective treatment is always a rapid descent to a lower altitude.

 In addition there are many minor effects of altitude that the majority of people will notice to some extent.
-Some of the more common are; tiredness, feeling light headed, feeling cold, worrying/fretting, disturbed sleep and strange dreams
+Some of the more common effects are; tiredness, feeling light headed, feeling cold, worrying/fretting, disturbed sleep and strange dreams

 HOW TO COPE

 Safety at altitude is largely a matter of good acclimatisation, going slowly and avoiding any over-exertion.
 Drink plenty of fluids and relax.
 Get fit before you go to altitude so that you can cope more easily with the demands of exercise at high altitude.
 Your body will have enough to deal with due to the lack of oxygen without also having to cope with a lack of basic fitness for walking and climbing.
 Take it easy when you get high.
 Walk at a slow and steady pace and do not allow others to rush you.

 Your Performance - There is an enormous difference in how well different people do at altitude, and most of this seems to be genetic, so there is not much you can do about it!.
 Some perfectly fit people will just never do well at altitude.
-Others with no claim to being super fit do very well every time they go to altitude.
+Others with no claim to being particularly fit do very well every time they go to altitude.
 The important thing is not to push yourself too hard - once at altitude take it easy, keep your breathing under control, and don't try to keep up with other people if you are not comfortable.